1965-08-21 USA Gemini 5

 Photo: Gordon Cooper dines aboard the USS Lake Champlain with Bruce Adams from Minneapolis on August 29, 1965.

-A Gemini 5 recovery ship cover from the USS Lake Champlain, which includes a letter addressed to Dwight Owen Coons, the Deputy Medical Director at the NASA Manned Spacecraft Center.
+A GT-5 recovery cover from the USS Lake Champlain, featuring a black “Morris Beck” rubber-stamped cachet and a machine cancel dated August 29, 1965.
+It includes a letter addressed to Dwight Owen Coons, the Deputy Medical Director at the NASA Manned Spacecraft Center.

-An "Artopages" cover featuring a postmark from the USS Lake Champlain dated August 29, 1965.
+A GT-4 recovery cover from "Morris Beck" reused during the Gemini 5 recovery, with a postmark from the USS Lake Champlain on August 29, 1965.

 Photo: A cake-cutting ceremony for the Gemini 5 crew took place onboard the USS Lake Champlain on August 29, 1965.